herzbergs/mult430/README.md

 To build, execute 'cargo build -Zbuild-std=core --release'.
 Steps to flash the chip will vary, but for me it is '/usr/local/bin/mspdebug rf2500 'prog target/msp430-none-elf/release/mult430'.

+This project uses the peripheral access crate for msp430g2231.
+This is an auto generated crate currently unavailible on crates.io.
+I have not yet uploaded a version of it because I think it could use quite a bit of hand tweaking.
+The main issue with the default svd is fields are provided as individual bits.